Over the years, there have been many file types used to create books, from eBooks to Print Books.

 While most eBooks have some form of DRM, Amazon does give you the option of removing it from your eBook formatting files

 What is the Best File Format for Books?

 The best eBook format is EPUB, and the best print file is a PDF.
 I have a comprehensive comparison of the main file types that you can read, but the bottom line is this:

 Ever since KDP allowed the use of the EPUB, it has become virtually the only ebook file type that is most compatible with all the major ebook retailers, as you can see below.

 Not only that, it is also open source, extremely versatile, and widely accepted as the best version.
 I highly recommend that you use the EPUB as your first choice.

 (only on the Kindle app, not the Fire tablet)

 |Google Play Books|

-The one possible exception we would make might be a KPF file, created using Kindle Create.
+The one possible exception I would make might be a KPF file, created using Kindle Create.
 Using this file is one of the best ways to ensure that your book integrates seamlessly with Amazon.